 For full information on the use of CGA in cancer care please see the International Society of Geriatric Oncology practice guideline.6

 In the current paradigm of NHS cancer services, weighing the possible benefits against the known risks of treatment rests with the multidisciplinary team (MDT).
 When the risks are almost certain, and the benefits are unlikely, the balance is easily weighed against treatment.
 But too often in the older cancer patient beneficence may be considered simply as removing the 'risk of harm' caused by actual treatment.
 The morality of palliating pain and suffering is undermined if appropriate investigations and treatment are withheld by virtue of age.
 Prolonging a poor quality of life is unlikely to benefit the patient, but rarely is this distinction made in younger patients, where radical treatments are frequently justified.
 By providing informed consent, and respecting autonomy, it is the older cancer patient who can ultimately assign his or her own weight to the risks and benefits of treatment.

-In the UK, a capacitous patient always has the right to refuse treatment, but there is no such right to demand it.
-Therefore, autonomy is ...
+In the UK, a capacitous patient always has the right to refuse treatment, but there is no such right to ...